 Before we reveal the best time to weigh yourself, it helps to understand why your weight changes day-to-day.
-If you’ve ever weighed yourself after a sweaty workout or took the brave step after eating a large meal — you know what we’re talking about.
+If you’ve ever weighed yourself after a sweaty workout or taken the brave step after eating a large meal — you know what we’re talking about.

 “Your weight is influenced by a multitude of factors,” Monica Ropar, Jenny Craig’s Certified Nutritionist states.
 “Weighing yourself every day is a good way to keep tabs on your weight loss progress.
 Just know that fluctuation is totally normal.
 Your weight can change anywhere from two to five pounds a day.”

 While five pounds might seem like a lot, it’s actually not when you take a look at how many different things can influence your weight.
-Check out this shortlist of reasons why your scale might be moving in one direction or the other:
+Check out this shortlist of reasons why your bathroom scale might be moving in one direction or the other:

 What and how much you eat

 Ever timidly stepped on the scale after a food and drink-filled weekend?
 If you overindulged, don’t worry, it happens (here’s how to get back on track).
 How much you eat and the types of food you eat (greasy, heavy foods vs. lighter, nutrient-rich foods) can make a difference when it comes to your weight.

 Did you know that the human body is made up of almost 60% water?3 With so much water in your body, losing water through sweat — or consuming it through food and beverages — can easily impact the scale.
 But don’t ease up on drinking water: Research shows staying adequately hydrated can help with weight management.4 Make sure to read up on how much water you should drink a day to lose weight for more specifics on the relationship between water and weight loss.

 Photo by Bluewater Globe on Unsplash

 Your sodium consumption